chaos-mesh/byteman-helper/README.md

 # byteman-helper

-## MySQLHelper
+## SQLHelper

-`MySQLHelper` is a [Byteman's User-Defined Rule Helper](https://downloads.jboss.org/byteman/4.0.17/byteman-programmers-guide.html#user-defined-rule-helpers), which used to parse SQL and judge whether this SQL match specified database and table.
+`SQLHelper` is a [Byteman's User-Defined Rule Helper](https://downloads.jboss.org/byteman/4.0.17/byteman-programmers-guide.html#user-defined-rule-helpers), which used to parse SQL and judge whether this SQL match specified database and table.

 | Type | Method | Description |
 | ---- | ------ | ------------|